System Design Space

 Event-Driven Architecture

-In many scenarios, Saga plus transactional outbox is a better fit than global 2PC/3PC.
+More often than it looks, Saga plus transactional outbox is a better fit than global 2PC/3PC: no blocking, and consistency reached step by step.

 Open chapter